benc-uk/kube-workshop/readme.md

 The application used will be one that has already been written and built, so no application code will need to be written.

 The workshop will use Azure Kubernetes Service (AKS) and assumes a relative degree of comfort in using Azure for sections 2 and 3.
+However all of the Kubernetes concepts & APIs explored and used are not specific to AKS or Azure.

 Sections / modules: